 Prevention of Fraud, Waste, and Abuse

-Fraud, waste, and abuse are growing problems within both Social Security and Medicare, and TSCL believes that the government is not administering the necessary oversight to ensure that scarce program dollars are being spent properly.
-By increasing efforts to fight fraud, the government could save tens of billions of dollars each year, reducing the need for benefit cuts.
+Fraud, waste, and abuse are significant problems in both the Social Security and Medicare programs, and TSCL believes that the government is not administering the necessary oversight to ensure that scarce program dollars are being spent properly.
+By increasing efforts to fight fraud, the government could save tens of billions of dollars each year, reducing the need for reforms that could negatively impact beneficiaries.

 Social Security’s Disability Insurance program is also littered with waste.
-In recent years, the Social Security Administration has allowed an enormous backlog for Continuing Disability Reviews (CDRs) to accumulate and increased funding could result in significant savings.
-According to the Social Security Advisory Board, every $1 spent on CDRs returns $9 to the program, and if Congress were to appropriate additional funding for them, the program could expect to see as much as $12 billion in savings.
+In recent years, an enormous backlog for Continuing Disability Reviews (CDRs) has accumulated, and increased funding could result in significant savings for the Social Security program.